hortonworks/cloudbreak/README.md

 ### Handling API requests

 Connecting a new cloud provider means that the Cloudbreak rest API should handle GET, POST and DELETE requests to a stack resource of the new cloud provider correctly.

-- POST: Creates the cloud resources (VPC, instances, etc) and properly starts Sequenceiq's Ambari Docker container on the instances.
+- *POST*: Creates the cloud resources (VPC, instances, etc) and properly starts Sequenceiq's Ambari Docker container on the instances.

-- DELETE: Terminates all instances in the cloud and deletes every other resources
+- *DELETE*: Terminates all instances in the cloud and deletes every other resources

-- GET: Describes the cloud resources by communicating with the cloud provider.
+- *GET*: Describes the cloud resources by communicating with the cloud provider.

 When connecting a new cloud provider, the `CloudPlatform` enum that holds the providers should be extended first.
 It is used to find the implementations when a request arrives.
 The main idea is the same behind every method: deal with the database calls in the controller then call the correct implementation that communicates with the cloud platform.
 This enables the connectors to be detached from the repository calls, they should only deal with the communication with the providers.